 All kids LOVE launching bottle rockets!
 It is a fun and explosive science experiment that always results in whoops of joy.
 In this activity we are not only exploring the science behind the chemical reaction, but also the physics of the forces behind the lift off, plus students are challenged to build launch pads to hold their rockets as they prepare for launch.
 This is definitely an outdoor activity and one that they will ask to do over and over again.

-In this activity kids are introduced to a concept that seems like magic, until we do a bit of investigation.
+In this ‘Why Does Water Rise?’ activity kids are introduced to a concept that seems like magic, until we do a bit of investigation.
 Using some simple technology we explore how heat and temperature changes create a vacuum.
 The best part is that even understanding the science behind this activity, doesn’t change how fun it is to watch!

-Elementary kids love this STEM Activity!
+Elementary kids love this Oobleck STEM Activity featuring a wonderful Dr. Seuss book!
 Oobleck is a non-Newtonian fluid, which means it is sometimes solid, sometimes liquid, depending on pressure.
 For this lesson kids are challenged to engineer their own village with a special “sky”.
 Then it’s time to put those math skills to the test as they perfect the ratio of ingredients and make oobleck.
 Once they start the oobleck raining down on the village they can study the cool non-Newtonian properties as it transitions from solid to liquid.

 Do you think you can power a light bulb with a lemon?
 You bet you can!
 In this STEM activity kids build a lemon battery, learn about electrical circuits, battery cells and light a bulb!
 All with lemons.
 A fantastic group project, just are fascinated with this process.
 It also involves using some technology, a multimeter.